Editor: Dr Melinda Cowart

 Hakuoh University, Japan.

-Dr Akihiro Saito is a lecturer at the Faculty of Education at Hakuoh University, Oyama, Japan.
+Dr Akihiro Saito is an associate professor at the Faculty of Education at Hakuoh University, Oyama, Japan.
 He received his PhD from the University of Southern Queensland, Toowoomba, Australia.
 He is currently Principal Investigator of a Grants-in-Aid for Scientific Research (KEKENHI) project investigating the discursive framing of language policy drawing on social theories of late-modernity.
 His articles have appeared in the International Journal of Applied Linguistics (Wiley-Blackwell), System (Elsevier), and the International Journal of Pedagogies and Learning (Taylor & Francis).
 He is the recipient of the 2016 Japanese Association of Qualitative Psychology International Research and Collaboration Promotion Award.

 Texas Woman’s University, USA